Dear BLCF Friends,

 Footnotes: a.
 Luke 24:13 Greek sixty stadia; a stadion was about 607 feet or 185 meters

-Here we see in Luke 24, verse 34, the statement “The Lord has risen indeed”, which we commonly use as a reply to the statement made on Easter Sunday “The Lord is risen!”
+Here we see in Luke 24, verse 34, the statement “The Lord has risen indeed”, which we commonly use as a reply to the statement made on Easter Sunday “The Lord has risen!”
 So let us review what was it that Jesus has done to complete the scriptures of the Prophets?
-I will now refer to the notes on the inside of today’s bulletin, which outlines the sequence of events that occurred during the Holy Week of Easter.
-We read of the prophet’s foretelling of how a chosen servant will bring forth justice in the earth in Isaiah 41, especially on verse 4:
+We see in Isaiah 41, especially in verse 4, that the Scriptures indicate that the prophets foretell of a chosen servant will bring forth justice on the earth:

 42 Behold my servant, whom I uphold,